The Heart of Princeton

 Every campus has a heart.
-The place where students, faculty, and staff just seem to naturally congregate and is constantly in use for reasons designers could never have imagined.
-Sometimes it’s a campus green, sometimes a coffee shop, sometimes the student union.
-At Princeton University is it’s historic Firestone Library.
+The place where students, faculty, and staff just seem to naturally congregate and is constantly used for reasons designers could never have imagined at the onset of the project.
+Sometimes the true heart of a campus is it’s campus green, sometimes it’s a local coffee shop, sometimes it’s the student union on Main Street.
+At Princeton University, it’s historic Firestone Library.

-Within the library, the Ellen and Leonard Milberg Gallery showcasing a collection of rare books and manuscripts is open to visitors after five years of renovations.
-The vision was to create transparency to these highly sensitive items by designing a “glass box” inviting those on the outside in.
+Within the library, the Ellen and Leonard Milberg Gallery showcasing a collection of rare books and manuscripts is open to visitors following five long years of renovations.
+The vision for the space was to create an inviting atmosphere that celebrates the cherished rare items within and deconstruct the opaque barriers to these highly sensitive items with a “glass box” inviting those on the outside in.

 The color palette transitions from dark brown north-facing book cases to white south-facing book cases in a subtle geographic orientation.
 The North area has a discovery-hub with movable furniture for students to collaborate and use as study space.
 Islands of study areas are interrupted with couches and chairs to offer additional informal opportunities to explore and learn.